Lessons That Outlive a Professor_HoustonChronicle_7-23-2006

 (This essay has been edited since it appeared in the Houston Chronicle Editorials on July 21, 2006.)

 My favorite professor died in 2006.
 His name was Ross Lence.
 He taught political theory at the University of Houston.
-I did not know him on a personal level, and the likelihood is that because of my less-than-stellar performances in his classes, he did not know who I was.
+I did not know him personally, and given my less-than-stellar performance in his classes, it is likely he did not know me.

 But that doesn’t matter.
 What is important are the lessons of responsibility, leadership, and commitment that he imparted to me and other individuals who were fortunate enough to be his students.
 The lessons are worth sharing because they are, in essence, timeless.

 I also took a course from him that combined sociology and political science titled “The Individual in Society.”
 In it, he contextualized thoughts of the great thinkers in a way that made me realize that the quality of justice created in a society is directly related to the spiritual, emotional and intellectual development of its citizenry and its leaders.
-That is, it meant that as an individual I should never stop cultivating my faculties and as a citizen to expect individuals who want to be public servants not only to understand Robert’s Rules of Order but also understand the nature of man and the origins of government.
+For me, this meant two things: as an individual, I must never stop cultivating my faculties; and as a citizen, I should expect individuals who want to be public servants not only to understand Robert’s Rules of Order but also understand the nature of man and the origins of government.

 I felt that by talking about Socrates’ journey, Professor Lence was telling me and all my fellow classmates that whatever we decided to do in life to commit fully and do it without regrets.
 Simply, the advancements we make as a people in regard to how we relate to one another depend on selfless individuals who not only possess great wisdom and an unequal commitment to a cause but the courage to reason and act beyond the common feeling and popular opinions of the day.

-In all, I cannot say if I correctly interpreted Professor Lence’s lectures and assigned readings.
-But I can say that because of him I am a better person who continues to use the tools he provided in the effort to build a good and just city.
+In the end, I cannot say with certainty that I interpreted Professor Lence’s lectures and readings exactly as he intended.
+But I can say this: because of him, I am a better person, still striving to use the tools he provided in the effort to build a good and just city.